by Gudmundur Helgason

 She was captured by HMS Loch Glendhu on April 12, 1945 in the Irish Sea (south of Isle of Man) and taken in tow.
 She sank a few hours later when being towed by HMS Loch More.
 9 Germans died in this incident.

 The Germans captured one enemy submarine during World War Two (at sea), the British HMS Seal Commanded by Lt.
 Cmdr.
-R. P. Lonsdale on May 4, 1940.
-The boat was to mine the Kattegat but was detected by German anti-submarine patrols (after laying her mines) and accurately depth charged causing her to land on the sea floor.
-The crew managed to surface the badly damaged boat and attempted to reach Swedish waters but were captured en route by a German seaplane and a pre-war trawler named Franken that had been commissioned into the Kriegsmarine as UJ 128 (Unterseebootsjäger)
+R. P. Lonsdale on May 5 1940.
+The boat was to mine the Kattegat but was hit by a mine (after laying her mines) causing her to land on the sea floor late on May 4.
+The crew managed to surface the badly damaged boat during the night and attempted to reach Swedish waters but were intercepted by two German Arado seaplanes and the boat was surrendered to the Germans.
+The boat was towed to Frederikshavn, Denmark by UJ 128.

 HMS Seal was commissioned into the Kriegsmarine as UB but had limited value except for propaganda use.
 She was scuttled on May 3, 1945 in Heikendorf Bay (in position 54.22N, 10.11E).
 Her wreck was later raised and broken up.